Local SEO and Google Business Profile — How to Dominate Local Search Results

 Posts on Google Business Profile

 Google allows you to publish posts directly on your profile — updates, offers, events, products.
 Posts appear in your knowledge panel and the Local Pack.
+Treat this the way you'd treat a social feed nobody remembers to update: consistency here beats cleverness.

 - Publish 1-2 posts per week